kg-bias/kg-bias.github.io/index.md

 * Jun 22-23 – AKBC conference @ UC Irvine, USA
 * Jun 24 – KG-BIAS workshop @ UC Irvine, USA

-### Code of Conduct
-Our workshop adheres to all principles and guidelines specified in the <a href="https://www.acm.org/code-of-ethics" target="_blank">ACM Code of Ethics and Professional Conduct</a>.

 ### Organizing committee
 * Edgar Meij, Bloomberg
 * Tara Safavi, University of Michigan